ecpieritz/ecpieritz/README.md

 # 👋 Hello World! 🌍

-Hi! :v: My name is Emilyn, I'm 30 years old and I live in the state of Santa Catarina/Brazil.
+Hi! :v: My name is Emilyn, I'm 31 years old and I live in the state of Santa Catarina/Brazil.

 I worked for 10 years as a graphic designer, mainly using photoshop, coreldraw and illustrator, and in April/2020 I decided to migrate and specialize as a frontend developer.

-- Currently studying analysis and systems development at Uniasselvi(5th semester).
+- Currently studying the last semester of analysis and systems development at Uniasselvi(5th semester).
 - Bootcamps by IGTI.
 - General courses by Udemy and Alura.
 - Smaller courses by Origamid.